gordonbay/Windows-On-Reins/README.md

 - Disable Windows from asking your feedback
 - Disable SecurityHealthService, due to anoying and non configurable popups
 - Disable WpnService, push notification service
 - Disable Razer Chroma SDK Server.
-Its night and you have that game with Razer SDK enabled running and messing up you keys light and you cant see the keys
+Its night and you have that game with Razer SDK enabled running and messing up your keys
 - Disable Windows Licence check
 - Put "This PC" shortcut on desktop
+- Disable Game Bar tips
+- Disable Vmware Host Server, service uses port 80

 ## Fingerprinting